-Students will receive an award notice via email from the college via CUNYFirst indicating whether or not FSEOG has been awarded.
-Check your financial aid awards by logging into CUNYFirst.
+Students will receive an award notice via email from the college via CUNYfirst indicating whether or not FSEOG has been awarded.
+Check your financial aid awards by logging into the CUNYfirst

-NOTE: CUNY automatically considers a student for this award if his/her FASFA application indicates Federal Work-Study or Federal Perkins Loan assistance.
+Note: CUNY automatically considers a student for this award if his/ her FAFSA application indicates Federal Work Study or Federal Perkins Loan assistance.
 File your FAFSA early.
 FSEOG college funding is limited.